royphelps1/Heart-Attack-Rates/docs/data_dictionary.md

 ## Phase 2 – Province-Level & WHO-Enhanced Variables

-In Phase 2, we aggregate the patient-level dataset to province level and join World Health Organization (WHO) indicators.
+In Phase 2, I aggregate the patient-level dataset to province level and join World Health Organization (WHO) indicators.
 The main province-level variables are:

 The variable `mean_sbp` is derived from the raw `Blood_Pressure` field and reflects province-level averages.